-We’ve used our many years of experience in growing your Tifway® Bermuda sod.
-You’ve attentively laid the rolls and watered to establish your lawn.
-Follow these instructions to ensure your Tifway Lifetime Lawn is indeed a true classic:
+You’ve attentively laid your Tifway rolls and watered to establish your lawn.
+Follow these instructions to ensure the health of your Tifway Bermuda lawn.

 Mowing Tifway Bermuda Sod